schwab16/AdventurePuzzle/README.md

 -buying from in game
 -pause on resume from home button
--locked finished (gradual entry to finish tile, on chaser anim)
+-locked finished (gradual entry to finish tile, on chaser anim) -spike blocks that shoot up every so often, if you are on them then you die

 TODO LIST Ike: